Antoine Le Picard de Phélippeaux

-Louis-Edmond Antoine le Picard de Phélippeaux (1 April 1767 – 1 May 1799), mainly referred to as Antoine de Phélippeaux, was a French émigré best known for defeating Napoleon Bonaparte in an effort to defend Egypt.
-In 1783, Louis Phélippeaux met Napoleon Bonaparte at the École Militaire in Paris where the two young men became lifelong enemies.
-Phélippeaux was also an enemy of the state to France, due to his loyalty to the Ancien Régime and his participation in many anti-revolutionary movements.
-Previously a French military officer, Phélippeaux emigrated to Great Britain in 1791 during the French Revolution.
-He served in the Army of Condé and fought against the French Republic.
-Fighting against Napoleon in a battle in Acre, Phélippeaux died from fever in May 1799.
+Colonel Louis-Edmond Antoine le Picard de Phélippeaux (1 April 1767 – 1 May 1799) was a French-born army officer best known for resisting the French invasion of Egypt and Syria.
+In 1783, Phélippeaux met Napoleon at the École Militaire in Paris where the two young men became lifelong enemies.
+During the French Revolution, Phélippeaux remained loyal to the ancien régime and fled to England in 1791.
+He joined the Army of Condé and fought against the French First Republic.
+After rescuing Sidney Smith from a Paris prison, Phélippeaux was made a British colonel thanks to Smith's influence and joined him in resisting the French invasion of Syria.
+Fighting against Napoleon in the siege of Acre, Phélippeaux died from fever in May 1799.

 Early life

-Louis-Edmond Antoine le Picard de Phélippeaux was born on April 1, 1767 in Angles-sur-l'Anglin, Vienne.
+Louis-Edmond Antoine le Picard de Phélippeaux was born on April 1, 1767, in Angles-sur-l'Anglin, Vienne.
 His mother was Louise de La Châtre (1738–1767), and his father, Louis le Picard de Phélippeaux (1727–1776), was an officer and a monarchist.

 At 16 years old, Antoine de Phélippeaux attended the École Militaire in Paris where he met Napoleon Bonaparte, two years his younger.
-Napoleon never favored Phélippeaux due to jealousy of his superb performance in class.
+Napoleon disliked Phélippeaux due to jealousy of his superb performance in class.
 At one point during training, a sergeant major Picot de Peccaduc was forced to get between the two quarrelers, but he was kicked in the process.
 At the École Militaire, the two were taught the same warfare strategies.

 Both Napoleon and Phélippeaux obtained a commission after examination on September 1, 1785; Phélippeaux listed forty-first and Napoleon listed forty-second.
 After obtaining his commission of Second Lieutenant, Phélippeaux was sent to the artillery regiment of Besançon.